-As a Council we are working with Transport for West Midlands on a 'mobility credits' trial.
-In a national first, Coventry residents with an older, polluting car could get the chance to exchange their vehicle for mobility credits.
-The credits could be spent on public transport, as well as new transport modes such as car clubs, bikeshare, or new bus services.
+We are working with Transport for West Midlands on a 'Mobility Credits' trial.
+In a national first, Coventry residents with an older, polluting car will be able to exchange their vehicle for mobility credits.
+The credits can be spent on public transport, as well as new transport modes such as car clubs, bikeshare or new bus services.
 Anyone taking part in the trial will be able to access their credits through a mobile app, which will allow them to plan, book and pay for journeys using mobility credits.

 The trial is part of the West Midlands Future Transport Zone, a £22m programme which aims to investigate how new technologies can be used to support people moving around the West Midlands in a more sustainable way - reducing congestion, improving air quality and tackling climate change.

 We're now looking for a small, trailblazing group of people to join us in this exciting venture, sharing their thoughts over the next two years.

 This scheme will also be limited to specific areas of Coventry.
 Air quality concerns in the city are specific to certain areas, and we want to improve air quality in those places first.
 We also want to make sure that participants in the scheme have access to the best possible transport options.
 If you are not sure which ward you live in, you can also check this using our online checker.

 Although air quality in Coventry has improved a lot in recent decades, it still exceeds the National Objective for Nitrogen Dioxide levels at several locations.
 Poor air quality has adverse effects on the health of people living and working in Coventry.
 Changing from driving to using more sustainable transport, including walking and cycling, will reduce carbon emissions from transport, helping tackle climate change.
 It can also reduce congestion on roads, providing a cost-effective and convenient way to get around.